 A digital collage of writing on torn paper, with the words including, ‘shred the hype’, ‘feed to bacteria’ and ‘nurture the bacterial brew’, images of scientific flasks, beer brewing and ale wives.

-We developed two ritual-based performative workshops (Figure 6) that playfully divine biotechnology fact from fiction.
+Two ritual-based performative workshops were developed (Figure 6) that playfully divine biotechnology fact from fiction.
 In the first workshop, audiences were invited to read biotechnology headlines, which they could choose to shred or keep, depending upon whether they felt that they agreed with the premise in the headline.
 Then, following a process that uses both scientific protocol and beer brewing – described for a public audience in terms of the species that participate in the process (see Figure 7) – the shredded headlines were fed to bacteria which Allan had isolated from wastepaper and cultivated in the laboratory.
 Once the bacteria had processed the paper into sugars, this mix was added to water, yeast and hops and brewed into beer.
 The process was enacted with the support of HBBE colleague, evolutionary microbiologist and DIY brewer, Greg Young.
 At a second public event, participants helped to bottle the beer and collaged custom-labels from a combination of biotechnology headlines and images, excerpts of text from feminist theorists including Lynn Margulis, Jane Bennett and Jane Ellen Harrison and excerpts of text and images on the practice of saining and on the history of the ale wives (Figure 8).

 As an example of the collective sharing of knowledge across researchers and audiences, the ale wives’ story was introduced to the OME Brew team by a local brewer and member of the BioDwelling extended family at an earlier BioDwelling event.
 Ale wives were traditional brewers of beer.
 It was a role historically associated with women in the home, who became skilled technicians in the production of beer.
-One of the earliest known records of beer brewing practices is that of Benedictine abbess and polymath, Hildegard of Bingen (1098–1179), who wrote extensive texts on the natural world, the creative arts and theology, leading to her description as the founder of scientific natural history in Germany and to her ultimate canonization in 2012 (Jöckle 1995; The Editors of Encyclopaedia Britannica n.d.).
+One of the earliest known records of beer brewing practices is that of Benedictine abbess and polymath, Hildegard of Bingen (1098–1179), who wrote extensive texts on the natural world, the creative arts and theology, leading to her description as the founder of scientific natural history in Germany and to her ultimate canonization in 2012 (Jöckle 1995; Encyclopaedia Britannica n.d.).
 In the late mediaeval period, women’s autonomy as brewers was withdrawn through a professionalization of the trade, with fines issued to brewers who were not part of guilds.
 Often women had no financial recourse to pay the fines and, in any case, were not admitted to guilds.
 Public depictions at this time frequently characterized ale wives as untrustworthy or unsafe (Vaughan 2011).
 This standardization of cultural methods and practices altered the course of history.
 The ale wives’ story is therefore a useful tool with which to critically question biotechnological procedure and practice through challenging the broader concepts at play in biotechnology (progress towards sustainability).

 Figure 8: Beer bottles with collaged labels designed by participants of the OME Brew Workshop.
 Louise Mackenzie, Greg Young and John Allan, OME Brew, 2022.
 Documentation image.
 The NewBridge Project, UK.
 Courtesy of Louise Mackenzie.